-- For most houseboat applications, the arrival zone size (arrival radius) must be set to 0.02 nautical miles. - For all other applications, the arrival radius must be set to 0.05 nautical miles.
+- For non-planing hulls such as houseboat applications, the arrival zone size (arrival radius) must be set to 0.02 nautical miles. - For all other applications, the arrival radius must be set to 0.05 nautical miles or greater.

 Refer to your multifunction display or chartplotter user manual for instructions on setting the arrival radius.